Global geometry and topology of spacelike stationary surfaces in the 4-dimensional Lorentz space: Weierstrass Representation

-Now we have an extremely important formula below for the total Gaussian and normal curvature over a compact stationary surface $M$ with boundary $\partial M$:
+So we derive an extremely important formula for the total Gaussian and normal curvature over a compact stationary surface $M$ with boundary $\partial M$:

 \begin{remark} It is easy to see that $K^{\bot}\equiv 0$ when $\vec{x}$ is contained in a 3-dimensional subspace.
-By Remark~\ref{rem-Wrepre} we deduce that \begin{itemize} \item $K\le 0$ for minimal surfaces in $\mathbb{R}^3$; \item $K\ge 0$ for maximal surfaces in $\mathbb{R}^3_1$; \item $K\equiv 0$ for zero mean curvature surfaces in $\mathbb{R}^3_0$. \end{itemize} These agree with well-known facts.
+By Remark~\ref{rem-Wrepre} we deduce that \begin{itemize} \item $K\le 0$ for minimal surfaces in $\mathbb{R}^3$; \item $K\ge 0$ for maximal surfaces in $\mathbb{R}^3_1$; \item $K\equiv 0$ for zero mean curvature surfaces in $\mathbb{R}^3_0$. \end{itemize} These facts are well-known.
 For more on curvature properties of complete stationary surfaces, see \cite{Alias}.
 We emphasize that in general the Gaussian curvature $K$ does not have a fixed sign.
 Hence the improper integral $\int_M K\mathrm{d}M$ is meaningful only when it is \emph{absolutely convergent}. \end{remark} \begin{remark} The complex integral $\int_M(-K+\mathrm{i}K^{\perp})\mathrm{d}M$ is very important.
-Sometimes we say that $\vec{x}:M\to \mathbb{R}^4_1$ has \emph{finite total curvature} if this integral converges absolutely, i.e.,
+We say that $\vec{x}:M\to \mathbb{R}^4_1$ has \emph{finite total curvature} if this integral converges absolutely, i.e.,

 This implies finite total Gaussian curvature $\int_M|K|\mathrm{d}M<+\infty$.
 But we do not know whether the converse is true. \end{remark}